A Guide to Landing a Graduate Job in Digital Marketing

 It’s also a fantastic way to get your foot in the door.
 If you approach a company that you are interested in working for and ask for work experience, you could end up with a full-time job at the end of it (or a significant connection at the very least).

 Want to hear a secret?
-Digital Marketing agencies or department are always busy!
+Digital Marketing agencies or departments are always busy!
 There’s a strong possibility that you will find a company that will appreciate some extra help.
 This is your opportunity to show your worth and convince them that you would be the perfect fit to become a permanent member of the team.

 “When finding work experience, be proactive; send emails to places you’d like to work, use people you know for tips and putting in a good word, and see if your uni has any work experience schemes or scholarships that you can utilise.
 Don’t underestimate the power of relevant societies and clubs at your university either!
 As soon as you get one placement, whether it’s for a week or a couple of months, it makes it a lot easier to find others.
 Also, check with your university to see if they have any bursaries available to cover the costs of your travel while you have a placement!”